-The Trustees will continue to receive training over the next 12 months and flag where there are gaps in their knowledge and will also consider the emerging risks in relation to the DC Scheme.
-This will include ensuring each Trustee Director continues to be familiar with the Scheme's documentation (Scheme Rules, SIP), investment matters, pensions Law/Regulations and the Pensions Regulator's DC Code.
+The Trustees will continue to receive training on any pressing matters and flag where there are gaps in their knowledge and will also consider the emerging risks in relation to the DC Scheme.
+This will include ensuring the Trustees continue to be familiar with the Scheme's documentation (Scheme Rules, Statement of Investment Principles), investment matters, pensions Law/Regulations and the Pensions Regulator's DC Code.
+The Trustees will receive specific advice in relation to any proposal from the company on transferring the existing assets to the new master trust, ensuring any transfer is in members' best interests.